teddyjfpender/awesome-snarkyjs-learnings/starter-contracts/3-counter-contract-recursion/README.md

 making proof 0...
 570.915 sec
 making proof 1...
 455.099 sec
 ```
 As a zkApp developer, this should direct our focus to consider who might be the user of this kind of zkApps, there are many interesting solutions and ideas in this area and I encourage any reader to delve into this topic! zkApps as roll-ups, or correctly, Validiums, may make a lot of sense here.
+Perhaps we can batch many transactions together, use a zkProgram to prove their state changes from `S_0 -> S_1 -> ... -> S_n`, and eventually settle that state on the zkApp contract at the L1.

 ## How to build